-The current subscription is £57.00 (including £9.50 VAT) for Full, Commercial and Affiliate members.
+The current subscription is £57.00 (including £9.50 VAT) for Full, Past Service, Commercial and Affiliate members.
 Persons applying to join will be granted membership up to 30 September in the (membership) year the application is made, on payment of the subscription.
-However, applicants during the months of August and September in any (membership) year will be granted membership until 30 September in the following year.
-There is no charge for Past Service Membership.

 Please note that the Membership year is 1 October to 30 September.
 Membership will lapse on 30 September and will need to be renewed from 1 October on payment of the fee current at that time.
 If a Member cancels their Membership at any time during the Membership year, no part of the fee paid is refundable.
 Should a person become a Member after 1 August in any year, their membership will not lapse until 30 September the following year.

 Benefits of Membership